 • “Patti 209”

-She designed “the elder-care environment of the future,” and finds herself, 30 years later, a numbered inmate in the place.
+She designed “the elder-care environment of the future,” but finds herself, 30 years later, a numbered inmate in the place.
 With Medicare and Social Security long gone and dignity a luxury, Patti 209 confronts life-and-death decisions.

 Buy “Patti 209” in the Alternative Truths anthology.
 24 authors had 100 days to write about the 45th president; stories by Jim Wright (of Stonekettle Station), Blaze Ward, Daniel Kimmel, Janka Hobbs, Marleen Barr and Adam Troy-Castro.
 Edited by Phyllis Irene Radford and Bob Brown.